abhiTronix/vidgear/README.md

 <a align="center"> **VidGear is a Python library for Turbo Multi-Threaded Video Processing**</a>
 </td></tr></table>

-* VidGear is a **high-level All-in-One Video Processing framework build on top of OpenCV, PiCamera and FFmpeg**.
+* VidGear provides a **high-level All-in-One Video Processing framework build on top of OpenCV, PiCamera and FFmpeg**.
 It's compact, simple to use and easy to extend.

 * It contains following **Powerful Gears (Multi-Threaded Video Processing classes)** to handle/control different device-specific video streams and writer: